microsoft/Windows-universal-samples/Samples/CameraProfile/README.md

 # Camera profiles sample

+Shows how to
-Shows a new extension to Windows.Media.Capture.MediaCaptureInitializationSettings API.
-This new API lets app developers query a device for a collection of media types that can work together on a given device called a Video Profile.
+query a media capture device for a collection of media types that can work together on a given device called a Video Profile.
 These new Video Profiles expose the capabilities of the capture device which the developer can use to set MediaCaptureInitializationSettings to the desired capabilities.
 In addition, the developer can query the driver to see if it supports additional features available through custom profiles.